Chymyst/chymyst-core/docs/chymyst01.md

 ### Error: Injecting molecules without defined reactions

-For each molecule, there must exist a single reaction site (RS) to which this molecule is **bound** -- that is, the RS where this molecule is consumed as input molecule by some reactions.
+For each molecule, there must exist a single reaction site (RS) to which this molecule is bound -- that is, the RS where this molecule is consumed as input molecule by some reactions.
-(See [Reaction Sites](joinrun.md#reaction-sites) for more details.)
+(See [Reaction Sites](joinrun.md#reaction-sites) for a more detailed discussion.)

 It is an error to inject a molecule that is not yet defined as input molecule at any RS (i.e. not yet bound to any RS).